 - Have you checked out the event page on your local chamber website?
-Chambers of commerce normally organise events for their members, but some are available to non-members.
-Attending the events not only provide a networking opportunity, but they also give you an insight into whether being a member of the chamber is right for you.
+Chambers of Commerce normally organise events for their members, but some are available to non-members.
+Attending the events not only provides a networking opportunity but also gives you an insight into whether being a member of the chamber is right for you.

 - Asking for recommendations is a great way to find out which networking events you should attend.
 A simple way to do this is to post on social media, particularly in any groups you’re in on Facebook or LinkedIn.
 There will be people from your local area who will be able to tell you about events they’ve attended.
 And, you’re already networking with them in that group, so why not go meet them in person?